Newton Range Biv

 Location

 Newton Biv is located on the crest of Newton Range between the Arahura and Styx catchments.
 Map BV19.
 Altitude 1155m.
 GPS Ref: E1458873/ N5251148 (BV19 589 511).
-It is sits hard up against a tussock rise at the edge of a large flat peaty area and has beautiful panoramic views of the Alps and coastal plains.
+It is sits hard up against a tussock slope at the edge of a large flat peaty area and has beautiful panoramic views of the Alps and coastal plains.
 The setting is serene and tranquil and there are numerous small, deep tarns and peat subsidences in the vicinity.
 Newton Biv is accessible in a day from the Styx roadend and visits have gone from one every 2-3 years to around 10 per year since it was profiled on the site and the track recut.
 There is also the odd fly-in hunting party.
+Deer are quite plentiful on the tops in this area currently.

 Access

-The Newton Biv route starts 100m up the TR of the large unnamed side-creek situated 1/2 an hour below Grassy Flat Hut (E1458968/ N5249853, between stoat traps 197 and 196).
-The entrance is marked with a routered sign and the track goes directly up the ridge on the TR of the creek to around 960m, where it sidles East across some eroding faces in the creek's head.
-It then rejoins the ridge for the last short steep bit up through the alpine scrub.
+The Newton Biv route starts 100m up the TR of the large unnamed side-creek situated 1/2 an hour below Grassy Flat Hut (E1458968/ N5249853).
+The turnoff and entrance are marked with routered signs.
+The track goes directly up the ridge on the TR of the creek to around 960m, then sidles East across some eroding faces in the creek's head.
+It rejoins the ridge for the last short steep bit up through the alpine scrub.
 Once in the tussock, the route climb/ sidles in a NE direction onto the crest of the Range.
-There is the odd bit of cruise tape on the scattered shrubs marking this trajectory.
-Once on the crest its an easy amble East along to where the Biv is located.
-It is tucked in against the bank at the western edge of a large flat peaty area and easy to walk past.
-Allow 6-8 hours currently to reach Newton Biv from the Styx roadend.
-Permolat volunteers have kept the track in reasonably good shape.
+It's an easy amble eastward from here to where the Biv is tucked in against the bank at the western edge of a large flat peaty area.
+Snow stakes lead from the ridge crest over to where the Biv is sited.
+Michal Klajban and Jan Kupka did some work on the track in July '24, trimming, marking and removing windfall.
+The track is OK but could do with a bit more tidying.
+Allow 6-7 hours currently to reach Newton Biv from the Styx roadend.

 Location

 Newton Biv is located on the crest of Newton Range between the Arahura and Styx catchments.
 Map BV19.
 Altitude 1155m.
 GPS Ref: E1458873/ N5251148 (BV19 589 511).
-It is sits hard up against a tussock rise at the edge of a large flat peaty area and has beautiful panoramic views of the Alps and coastal plains.
+It is sits hard up against a tussock slope at the edge of a large flat peaty area and has beautiful panoramic views of the Alps and coastal plains.
 The setting is serene and tranquil and there are numerous small, deep tarns and peat subsidences in the vicinity.
 Newton Biv is accessible in a day from the Styx roadend and visits have gone from one every 2-3 years to around 10 per year since it was profiled on the site and the track recut.
 There is also the odd fly-in hunting party.
+Deer are quite plentiful on the tops in this area currently.

 Access

-The Newton Biv route starts 100m up the TR of the large unnamed side-creek situated 1/2 an hour below Grassy Flat Hut (E1458968/ N5249853, between stoat traps 197 and 196).
-The entrance is marked with a routered sign and the track goes directly up the ridge on the TR of the creek to around 960m, where it sidles East across some eroding faces in the creek's head.
-It then rejoins the ridge for the last short steep bit up through the alpine scrub.
+The Newton Biv route starts 100m up the TR of the large unnamed side-creek situated 1/2 an hour below Grassy Flat Hut (E1458968/ N5249853).
+The turnoff and entrance are marked with routered signs.
+The track goes directly up the ridge on the TR of the creek to around 960m, then sidles East across some eroding faces in the creek's head.
+It rejoins the ridge for the last short steep bit up through the alpine scrub.
 Once in the tussock, the route climb/ sidles in a NE direction onto the crest of the Range.
-There is the odd bit of cruise tape on the scattered shrubs marking this trajectory.
-Once on the crest its an easy amble East along to where the Biv is located.
-It is tucked in against the bank at the western edge of a large flat peaty area and easy to walk past.
-Allow 6-8 hours currently to reach Newton Biv from the Styx roadend.
-Permolat volunteers have kept the track in reasonably good shape.
+It's an easy amble eastward from here to where the Biv is tucked in against the bank at the western edge of a large flat peaty area.
+Snow stakes lead from the ridge crest over to where the Biv is sited.
+Michal Klajban and Jan Kupka did some work on the track in July '24, trimming, marking and removing windfall.
+The track is OK but could do with a bit more tidying.
+Allow 6-7 hours currently to reach Newton Biv from the Styx roadend.

 Type

 Newton Biv is a standard NZFS B55 two-person design built in 1962.
-It has a corrugated iron roof, a single louvre window at the back end, two narrow wooden sleeping benches (one small thin mattress), and a low cooking bench.
+It had a corrugated iron roof, a single louvre window at the back end, two narrow wooden sleeping benches, and a low cooking bench.
 Use the tarn closest to the Biv for water and the more distant ones for washing or swimming.
-There is no toilet.
-Please don't crap around the Biv as the water table is high and could feed into the tarn used for drinking.
+There is no toilet so please don't crap around the Biv as the water table is high and waste could seep into the tarn used for drinking.

 Condition